 1993.
 Software Engineering – ESEC’93.
 Proceedings of the 1993 European Software Engineering Conference, which I edited along with Manfred Paul.
 The conference commemorated the 25th anniversary of software engineering.

 1996.
 Software Engineering, 5th edition.
 The first edition to have a section devoted to dependable systems (my research interest at that time) and the first edition to have its own website.

 1996.
 Software Configuration Management.
 A workshop proceedings.
 Editing proceedings is a thankless task and I decided that I would do no more of these.

 1998.
 Requirements Engineering: Processes and Techniques.
 A companion volume on requirements engineering aimed at students rather than practitioners.
-I wrote this with my colleague Gerald Kotonya and it is also still in print.
+I wrote this with my colleague Gerald Kotonya and, in 2016, it is also still in print.

 2001.
 Software Engineering, 6th edition.
 Published just before the dot-com crash, this book had remarkable sales in its 1st year then sales crashed as students decided that they wouldn’t all become dot-com millionaires by studying computer science.

 2004: Software Engineering, 7th edition.
 The book continued to grow.
 I added 4 new chapters and changed lots of others.
 In retrospect, I think I should have waited a year or so instread of rushing it out and then following with the 8th edition shortly after.